 “I will take her place, and I will pay her price, you can have me”

 Heart beating like a runaway freight train, I tried sitting up but could not.
-What seemed like hours later in reality were only moments in time.
+What seemed like hours in reality were only moments in time.
 I felt gentle hands reaching down lifting me gently to a sitting position.
 Looking up my breath caught as I realized my beautiful friend was looking lovingly in my eyes.
 He said to me;

 “I am giving my life for yours, you will be free and forgiven forever. “

 No, please don’t give him your life, you don’t deserve to pay for what I have done, he will kill you” I cried.
 He said;